 Growing jalapeno pepper plants at home can be much more cost effective in the long-term than purchasing hot peppers from the grocery store as you need them, even given the relatively inexpensive cost of fresh peppers compared to other vegetables.
-Hot peppers (Capsicum annuum) are also packed with seeds, providing an easy source for future generations of pepper plants after you have harvested them.
+Hot peppers (Capsicum annuum) are also packed with seeds, providing an easy source for future generations of pepper plants after you have harvested them; that is, if you're growing heirloom peppers that come true from seed.
 Peppers can thrive in warm to hot climates, but if you're getting less-than-stellar results, other factors may be hampering growth.

 Jalapeno Pepper Plants Germination Times